All Products

 6. After the data is archived, you can log on to the PolarDB console to view the archived databases and tables in OSS, or execute SQL statements to view data in the archived tables.

 • To view the archived databases and tables in OSS, log on to the PolarDB console.
-Find the cluster and choose Settings and Management > Cold Data Archive to view information about the archived databases and tables in OSS.
+Find the cluster that you want to manage and choose Settings and Management > Cold Data Archive to view information about the archived databases and tables in OSS.

 • To view data in the archived tables, you can execute SQL statements in the same way as you execute SQL statements before the archiving operations.
-Sample statement:
+Example:

 SELECT * FROM t;